Soj447/preferred_item_service/README.md

 ## Possible improvements
 - To reduce amount of time spent fetching information from other services which could use for example http transport caching mechanism could be integrated between services.
+- rate limiting and fail recovery can be implemented on api gateway